Chicago Retrofit Roadmap

 As climate change accelerates at a rapid pace, city and state governments are looking for climate strategies to reduce carbon emissions.
 One of the biggest and most cost-effective ways for cities to reduce carbon emissions is by improving the energy efficiency of buildings.

 In Chicago, the opportunity is even greater.
 Homes in Chicago are generally older, leakier, and use more energy compared to the national and regional housing stock.
 Most buildings in Chicago are single-family homes, and the majority of those homes were built before 1960.

 In 2020, Elevate began working with the U.S. Department of Energy, the National Renewable Energy Laboratory, the City of Chicago, and ComEd to look at the potential for energy savings in Chicago’s housing stock.
-The group initiated a three-year project to develop and test retrofit solutions that aim to show that the typical Chicago home can reduce energy use by 50%.
+The group initiated a three-year project, the Chicago Retrofit Roadmap, to develop and test retrofit solutions that aim to show that the typical Chicago home can reduce energy use by 50%.
 This is just one climate action strategy that dramatically cuts carbon emissions, while also saves money for Chicago homeowners by reducing their energy costs.

 Investing in Chicago’s South and West Sides

 Many of Chicago’s older, inefficient homes are concentrated in primarily Black and Hispanic/Latino communities on the South and West sides, neighborhoods that have historically been under resourced and disinvested in.
 Older, leakier homes mean that homeowners in these communities typically pay higher energy bills than other parts of the city.
 In Chicago, the average annual utility costs (gas and electric) for a single-family household is $2,717.